prabhathv07/Heart_Failure_Prediction/README.md

 ### Why these algorithms?

-- **Random Forest (mandatory)** – robust to outliers, handles non‑linear relationships, provides feature importance
+- **Random Forest (mandatory)** – robust to outliers, handles non‑linear relationships, provides feature importance, and is well-suited for tabular medical data with mixed feature types
-- **LSTM** – chosen to test if a recurrent neural network can capture patterns in structured medical data (treated as a sequence of length 1)
+- **LSTM** – while typically used for sequential data, this experiment tests whether treating tabular features as a sequence can capture complex feature interactions that traditional methods might miss; serves as a deep learning baseline to compare against tree-based methods
-- **KNN** – simple, non‑parametric baseline to compare against advanced methods
+- **KNN** – simple, non‑parametric baseline to compare against advanced methods; provides intuition about local similarity patterns in the feature space

 ## Results (numbers)